 (a) Eligibility.
 Only those applicants who meet the requirements of this Rule and G.S.
-90-143, or in the case of reciprocity applicants, G.S.
-90-143.1, and who have submitted a timely and complete written application pursuant to Rule 21 NCAC 10 .0202 shall be allowed to take the North Carolina examination.
+90-143 or, in the case of reciprocity applicants, G.S.
+90-143.1, and who have submitted a written application and paid the non-refundable application fee pursuant to Rule 21 NCAC 10 .0202 shall be allowed to take the North Carolina examination.

 (c) National Boards.
-Except as provided in Paragraph (e) of this Rule, in order to take the North Carolina examination, an applicant who has never been licensed in this state or who is not a reciprocity applicant shall first achieve a score of 375 or higher on each of the following examinations given by the National Board of Examiners: Part I, Part II, Part III (WCCE) and the elective examination (termed "Physiotherapy" by the National Board).
-In addition, the applicant shall achieve a score of 475 or higher on Part IV of the National Board examination.
+Except as provided in Paragraph (e) of this Rule, in order to take the North Carolina examination, an applicant who has never been licensed in this State or who is not a reciprocity applicant shall first achieve a score of 375 or higher on Parts I-IV and the Physiotherapy examination given by the National Board of Chiropractic Examiners.

 (d) Report of Scores.
-The applicant shall arrange for his test results from any National Board examination to be reported to the North Carolina Board in a timely manner.
-Failure to comply with this provision shall be a basis for delaying the issuance of a license.
+The applicant shall arrange for his or her test results from any National Board examination to be reported to the North Carolina Board.
+Failure to comply with this Paragraph shall be a basis for delaying the issuance of a license.

 (e) Waiver of National Boards.
-The Board recognizes that many established practitioners completed their professional education prior to the introduction of one or more National Board examinations.
-Notwithstanding the requirements of Paragraph (c) of this Rule, an applicant who submits National Board examination results in conformity with the following schedule shall not be disqualified from licensure in North Carolina:
+Notwithstanding the requirements of Paragraph (c) of this Rule, an applicant who submits National Board examinations in conformity with the following schedule shall not be disqualified from licensure in North Carolina:

-(1) If the applicant graduated from chiropractic college before July 1, 1966, he shall not be required to submit a score from any National Board examination;
+(1) An applicant who graduated from chiropractic college before July 1, 1966 shall not be required to submit a score from any National Board examination.

-(2) If the applicant graduated from chiropractic college between July 1, 1966 and June 30, 1986, he shall be required to submit scores of 375 or higher on National Board Part I, Part II, and the elective examination termed "Physiotherapy"; but he shall not be required to submit a score on Part III (WCCE) or Part IV;
+(2) An applicant who graduated from chiropractic college between July 1, 1966 and June 30, 1986 shall be required to submit scores of 375 or higher on National Board Part I, Part II, and the elective examination termed "Physiotherapy," but shall not be required to submit a score on Part III (WCCE) or Part IV.

-(3) If the applicant graduated from chiropractic college between July 1, 1986 and June 30, 1997, he shall be required to submit scores of 375 or higher on National Board Part I, Part II, the elective examination termed "Physiotherapy" and Part III (WCCE); but he shall not be required to submit a score on Part IV.
+(3) An applicant who graduated from chiropractic college between July 1, 1986 and June 30, 1997 shall be required to submit scores of 375 or higher on National Board Part I, Part II, the elective examination termed "Physiotherapy," and Part III, but shall not be required to submit a score on Part IV.

 (g) Nature of Examination.
-The North Carolina examination is a written test of an applicant's knowledge of chiropractic jurisprudence.
-No part of the examination is open-book, and no reference material of any kind shall be allowed in the examination area.
-The passing grade is 75.
+The North Carolina jurisprudence examination shall be a test of an applicant's knowledge of North Carolina chiropractic law and regulations.
+The passing grade shall be 75 percent.

 Eff.
 February 1, 1976;